roshanrn/rnAlloc/README.md

 6. Document all design choices, decisions, tradeoofs, evaluations, etc.

 ### Assumptions:
 a.
-In 2. above if the allocations cross the reserved capacity I decide to crash the prgram?
+In 2. above if the allocations cross the reserved capacity I decide to crash the program?
 I leave a hook in the both the code and design to extend this to request more mmap-ed memory.

 ---